Plants | Birds | Mammals | Insects | Wet specimens | Museum specimens | Direct observations | Photos

 Downloadable iNaturalist Field Guides

-Use these customized dynamic field guides in your smart device for making IDs in the Sagehen basin, using only candidates actually observed here.
+Use these customized dynamic field guides in your smart device for making IDs in the (cell-phone free) Sagehen basin, using only candidates actually observed here.
 Guides are available for wildflowers, mammals, birds, herps, primitive plants, and more.

 Volunteer Al Grigarich created this online collection to aid with plant IDs at Sagehen.
 Find your flower (or tree) in the albums below, then look up its 4-digit code in the spreadsheet key.